evgenyneu/Dodo/README.md

 ## Setup

-There are two ways you can add Dodo to your project.
+There are three ways you can add Dodo to your project.

+**Add source (iOS 7+)**

+Simply add [DodoDistrib.swift](https://github.com/exchangegroup/Dodo/blob/master/Distrib/DodoDistrib.swift) file into your Xcode project.

 **Setup with Carthage (iOS 8+)**